nikosChalk/ctf-writeups/hack-a-sat-23/pwn/RISC-V-Smash-Baby/README.md

 ## Takeaways

+* Environment setup for RISC-V binaries
 * Running RISC-V binaries
-* pwning RISC-V binaries with pwntools
+* pwning RISC-V binaries with pwntools and gdb
+* shellcode generation for RISC-V

 ## Setting up an environment